 - Grades in this course will be based on the quality and completion of all requirements listed on the syllabus that may be reasonably altered at the discretion of the instructor as the course progresses.
 As a graduate level course, you are expected to exhibit high quality work that demonstrates sound understanding of the concepts and their complexity.
 Your written work should reflect professional quality in composition as well as in spelling and grammar.
 Earning an “A” represents oral and written work that is of exceptionally high quality and demonstrates superb understanding of the course material.
 A “B” grade represents oral and written work that is of good quality and demonstrates a sound understanding of course material.
 A “C” grade represents a minimally adequate completion of assignments and participation demonstrating a limited understanding of course material.

-- Although subject to change, grades are typically weighted as follows: 25% written responses to daily assignments, 20% performance as a moderator/editor, 25% class participation, 10% human subjects test completion, 20% bibliography or reflection assignment
+- Although subject to change, grades are typically weighted as follows: 20% written responses to daily assignments, 20% performance as a moderator/editor, 20% class participation, 10% human subjects test completion, 10% conflict of financial interest test completion, 20% bibliography or reflection assignment

 - Assignments and Class Notices: